vinarmani/swap-bch-js/examples/README.md

 ## End-To-End Examples

-This directory contains ene-to-end examples for Exchange (Type 1), Escrow (Type 2), and Threshold Crowdfunding (Type 3) collaborative transactions as described in the [Signal, Watch, and Pay (SWaP) Protocol Specification](https://github.com/vinarmani/swap-protocol/blob/master/swap-protocol-spec.md).
+This directory contains end-to-end examples for Exchange (Type 1), Escrow (Type 2), and Threshold Crowdfunding (Type 3) collaborative transactions as described in the [Signal, Watch, and Pay (SWaP) Protocol Specification](https://github.com/vinarmani/swap-protocol/blob/master/swap-protocol-spec.md).

 To install the necessary dependencies required to run the files, simply execute the following commands: